Using up bits and pieces of fruit to make a lovely fresh Summer Berry jam

 Sometimes, I get a bit of this and a bit of that fruit wise.
 There are lots of things it can be used for.
-I’ll use it for smoothies, or fruity, oaty crumbles, or a pie, or clafoutis, or a sweet omelette, or even just as it is, maybe with a splash of cream or a dollop of yogurt.
+I’ll use it for smoothies, or fruity, oaty crumbles, or a pie, or clafoutis, or a sweet omelette, or baked oats, or even just as it is, maybe with a splash of cream or a dollop of yogurt.
 If I didn’t want to use it straight away, I might bag it and freeze it.
 I am, still, trying to run down the freezer, so don’t want to add anything else if I can help it.

 This time, I decided to use it as a Summer Berry Jam